Can You Check If Your Info Is on the Dark Web?

 The anonymous nature of Dark Web sites makes them perfect for illegal activity — including buying and selling stolen information from data breaches.

-💡 Related: What To Do If Your Email is Found on the Dark Web →
+How To Find Out If Your Personal Information Is on the Dark Web

 It’s nearly impossible to scan all Dark Web sites for your personal data.
 For this reason, companies and services offer to monitor your sensitive information across common hacker forums and sites where it can appear after a data breach.

-Here are three of the most common ways to find out if your data is on the Dark Web:
+Here are three of the best ways to find out if your data is on the Dark Web in 2025:

 Free Dark Web scanners check a smaller portion of known hacker sites for personal information.
 Because these services are free, they only check for information relating to the email address you enter — this is usually limited to just leaked passwords.

-Aura’s Dark Web scanner, Identity Guard’s Dark Web scanning tool, and HaveIBeenPwned are all reliable free options to check whether your sensitive information is on the Dark Web.
+Aura’s Dark Web scanner and HaveIBeenPwned are both reliable free options to check whether your sensitive information is on the Dark Web.

 Many services that store your passwords — such as password managers and browser extensions — can also monitor them to see if they’ve been exposed after a data leak.
 Some examples include Mozilla Monitor (free) and Mozilla Monitor Plus (paid).

 Again, the downside of these services is their limited scope.
-You’ll only find out if passwords and other saved data have been leaked.
+You’ll only get Dark Web alerts if passwords and other saved data have been leaked.

 If you get a notification that your passwords, credit card numbers, or personal information have been leaked on the Dark Web, you should assume that other sensitive data is also at risk.